mimukit/bdix-list/README.md

 # BDIX List

-A collection of BDIX servers.
+A collection of BDIX sites.